CarlitosDavid/fix-horiseon-code/README.md

 ## what I updated on CSS
 quotation was missing on font-family: 'Calibri' on .header div {}, .benefits {}, .online-reputation-management {}, and .social-media-marketing {}.

 Added text-align: center to benfit section to center paragraphs for cleaner look.

+title shown as webpage, changed to Horiseon to match header

 ## Installation